How Many Tornadoes In Georgia 2022

 • December: 13

 As the data indicates, April and May were the most active months, accounting for a large percentage of the total tornadoes reported.
-These months typically see an increase in severe weather activity due to favorable atmospheric conditions.
+Still, these months typically see an increase in severe weather activity due to favorable atmospheric conditions.
 December also experienced a surge in tornado activity, indicating that severe weather can occur even outside the traditional tornado season.

 Geographic Distribution of Tornadoes in 2022